denniswcai/SmpCommandLine/README.md

 # SmpCommandLine
-## is a light-weight header-file-only c++ package for user command line parsing and extraction.
+## a light-weight header-file-only c++ package for user command line parsing and extraction.

     (For a qucik reference of usage, you may check the example codes in SmpCommandLine_Demo.cpp)